SAP/openui5-docs/docs/Data_Reuse_648e360.md

 `GET SalesOrderList?$select=Currency,GrossAmount,SalesOrderID&$expand=SO_2_BP($select=BusinessPartnerID,CompanyName)&$skip=0&$top=100`

 Upon selection of an object in the list, the row context is used as the binding context for the detail section.
 Note that this row context will always be a V4 context, `sap.ui.model.odata.v4.Context`.
-Setting the binding context resolves the context binding of the detail section.
+Setting the binding context resolves the property bindings of the detail section.
 Missing properties are requested with the following request.
-Note that properties already present in the list are not requested again.
+Note that properties already available are not requested again.

 `GET SalesOrderList('0500000001')?$select=NetAmount,Note`

-Editing of any properties shown in the list, as well as the details section in either place, will automatically be reflected in the other place as well.
+Editing any properties shown in the list or the detail section will automatically be reflected in the other place as well.

 ***